IPv6/sketchfab-scene-exporter/README.md

 Compatibility
 ---------------------
 Works ONLY on Firefox + Greasemonkey.
+Due use of XMLHttpRequests, script installed in DISABLED state (you have to enable it manually after installation)